 Usefulness as Home Security

-While neither of these dogs is likely to terrify an intruder with their looks, the Cockapoo is especially useful in raising the alarm if anyone strange comes to your home.
-He is more likely to bark loudly at intruders (or visitors) than a Cavapoo is.
+While neither of these dogs is likely to terrify an intruder with their looks, the Cockapoo is especially useful in raising the alarm if anyone strange comes into your home.
+He is likelier to bark loudly at intruders (or visitors) than a Cavapoo.

-Looking after your dog should be a pleasure but what if you don’t have a lot of time for grooming and caring for them?
+Looking after your dog should be a pleasure, but what if you don’t have much time for grooming and caring for them?
 The good news is that neither of their breeds is particularly troublesome or time-consuming in terms of maintenance.
 One of the huge benefits of both is that they are low shedding.
 You will often see adverts for breeders of cockapoos and cavapoos claiming that they are hypoallergenic.
 This is not the case, as no dog can be completely hypoallergenic.

 This doesn’t mean that they are completely maintenance-free, though.
-Indeed, both types of dog could be classed as medium maintenance.
+Indeed, both types of dogs could be classed as medium or low maintenance.

-This means that they will both need some time and money spent on their health and looks, so neither is perfect if you want a dog that doesn’t require any effort on your behalf.
+This means that they will need time and money spent on their health and looks, so neither is perfect if you want a dog that doesn’t require any effort on your behalf.

-Do you want a dog that you can enjoy an active, outdoor life with, or do you prefer a companion to stay home with?
+Do you want a dog with which you can enjoy an active, outdoor life, or do you prefer a companion to stay home with?
 The Cockapoo is the best choice if you want to get out and about.

-This dog needs more exercise than the Cavapoo and he loves nothing more than running about in the park or playing with a ball in the garden.
-If you don’t have so much time or energy then you might lean towards getting a more laid-back Cavapoo instead.
+This dog needs more exercise than the Cavapoo, and he loves nothing more than running about in the park or playing with a ball in the garden.
+If you don’t have much time or energy, you might lean towards getting a more laid-back Cavapoo.

-Having said that, both of them are also wonderful companions to have around the house when you just want some company and a good friend who won’t ever let you down.
+They are also wonderful companions around the house when you just want company and a good friend who won’t ever let you down.

 How They React to Kids

-The good news here is that both Cockapoos and Cavapoos are excellent with kids and great as family pets.
-They can grow up together with your children and become tremendous friends and companions.
+The good news is that both Cockapoos and Cavapoos are excellent with kids and great as family pets.
+They can grow up with your children and become tremendous friends and companions.

-As we saw in the last point, Cockapoos are more energetic, so some families with highly active kids might see this as being a point in their favour.
+As we saw in the last point, Cockapoos are more energetic, so some families with highly active kids might consider this a point in their favour.
 However, you can choose either breed with confidence if you have young children in the house.

 How They Adapt to Different Environments

-Clearly, each dog is different and will respond differently to changes in their life.
-However, we can say that Cockapoos are regarded by most dog experts as being that bit more adaptable than Cavapoos.
+Each dog is different and will respond differently to changes in its life.
+However, we can say that most dog experts regard Cockapoos as more adaptable than Cavapoos.

-One of those cute little Cockapoos could be ideal for you if you are likely to be moving home or introducing some sort of changes to their routine now and then.
+One of those cute little Cockapoos could be ideal for you if you are likely moving home or introducing some changes to their routine now and then.
 On the other hand, the Cavapoo tends to prefer a settled life with little variation.

-In either case, no matter what type of dog you choose you should always look to give them the comfort and security of a home routine that they can depend upon.
+In either case, no matter what type of dog you choose, you should always look to give them the comfort and security of a home routine they can depend upon.

-Don’t forget to take the pup’s needs and wants into account as well as your own.
-In this way, you can get a dog who loves life in your home as much as you love having him there.
+Don’t forget to consider the dog’s needs and wants as well as your own.
+This way, you can get a dog who loves life in your home as much as you love having him there.
 Separation anxiety is something you should always consider, as well as the other health issues noted above.
 We are not trying to dissuade you from taking on a cockapoo or cavapoo, you just need to factor everything into your decision.